 Risk factors for eating disorders fall within a biological, psychological, and sociocultural range.
 Biological risk factors include having a close relative – like a parent or sibling – who has an eating disorder or a close relative with a mental health condition.
 The psychological aspect of risk involves negative feelings about your body, rigid need for control, perfectionism, and pre-existing anxiety disorder.
 The sociocultural risk factors play a huge role in that they provide the environment in which an individual forms their personality and identity.

 Studies have found that people with eating disorders usually also have Body Dysmorphic Disorder, engaging in extreme behaviours like dieting and exercise to change their physical appearance.
 On the contrary, people with BDD don’t necessarily go on to develop an eating disorder.
-Diets are common, yes, but the obsession is not with food or weight as is the case with eating disorders
+Diets are common, yes, but the obsession is not with food or weight as is the case with eating disorders.

 Signs, Symptoms & Support

 Since eating disorders are so complex, diagnosis is the first step to treatment and recovery.
 Only once you understand the nature of the disorder you’re dealing with, can you begin the journey to healing.
 Warning signs to the presence of an eating disorder, or the imminent onset of one range between physical, psychological, and behavioural.
-Some signs to look out for include:

 - Constant dieting

 - Evidence of vomiting after meals

 - Cycles of binge eating

 - Obsessive rituals surrounding food and food preparation

 - Fluctuating weight

 - Irregular periods (or periods stopping completely) in women

 - Fainting or dizziness

 - Increase in obsession with appearance

 - Negative body image

-• Depression or anxiety
+- Depression or anxiety

-• Low self-esteem
+- Low self-esteem

-• Deep fear of gaining weight
+- Deep fear of gaining weight

 - Distorted perception of body (complains about being fat when in reality they’re not)

-that fully grasps the complexities and severity of these conditions.
+Treatment for an eating disorder can only be done through a specialist team that fully grasps the complexities and severity of these conditions.
 Here more than any other time, does the link between physical and mental health become critical, with treatment first addressing the most acute physical health implications before focusing on the psychological causes to promote recovery and healing.